doriansmiley/serverless-auth/README.md

 ## Deployment

-We deploy to AWS using serverless directly.
+We deploy to AWS using serverless.
 You will need the AWS Credentials setup on your machine with the appropriate permissions.

 ```bash
 # we unset DB_HOST and DB_PORT because the ENV vars are preffered in environment config